Three weeks is an endless loop of time where your sanity drains away from you like liquid in low gravity.

 “Non rompe le scatole,” I said, which roughly translates to ‘don’t break my balls.’
 I had it in my head that’s how us street people got our point across.
 I rose and walked off, rolling my eyes, teenager that I was.

 I had an unlimited rail pass for the month, so some nights I slept on the train to Rome and back.
 Once in a while I’d leave early to hang out in the piazzas of my beloved Rome.

-The cabbie’s core was decayed and foul, but most of the couple dozen men before him, enlisted in the cause of my survival, fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
+The cabbie’s core was decayed and foul, but most of the couple dozen men before him who enlisted in the cause of my survival fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
 Most.
-Out of the rest, one was as manipulative as I was arrogant and another had a switchblade.
+Out of the rest, one was as manipulative as I was arrogant, and another had a switchblade.

 Later in Florence, after the cab driver incident, my bravado fully withered in spite of myself.
 I caved in and called my parents back in New York.
 It was time to make up with them and find a place to live for the rest of my stay.